 You may use a higher multiplier in cases involving:

 Example: Jim is texting while driving.
 As a result, he fails to stop at a stop sign and hits two pedestrians, Carrie and Mark.

-As a result of this auto accident, Carrie suffers a cleanly broken arm.
-She has medical bills of $15,000 and she misses 5 weeks of work at $1,000 per week.
+As a result of the car accident, Carrie suffers a cleanly broken arm.
+She has medical bills of $15,000 and she misses five weeks of work at $1,000 per week.
 Carries economic losses thus total $20,000.

-Carrie’s inconvenience was not that severe and she fully recovered with no scars.
-So her lawyer might assign a multiplier of 2 to her case for a total settlement value of $40,000 (2 X $20,000).
+Carrie’s inconvenience was not that severe and she fully recovered from the auto accident with no scars.
+Her lawyer then might assign a multiplier of 2 to her case for a total personal injury settlement value of $40,000 (2 X $20,000).

 Mark, on the other hand, suffers a complex fracture of his leg.
 His economic losses total $150,000.
 In addition, Mark is left with very bad scars and neuropathy (nerve pain) that might be permanent.